nathanchantrell/EmonGLCD/readme.txt

 the backpack with the alternative firmware made by summoningdark which can be found here: https://sourceforge.net/projects/serialglcd/
-More info on this screen can be found on by blog at http://zorg.org/u9f
+More info on this screen can be found on by blog at http://zorg.org/u9f Read serialGLCD_Library_Notes.txt for converting the serialGLCD library for Arduino 1.0

 emonGLCD_LCD_09351_Touch
 ------------------------